Picking the right dog toy

 For dogs who love the water, and enjoy playing in it as well - water toys are a must!
 They are made of a material like foam, rubber, silicon etc. and although most of them are durable, be sure to check for strength since most toys tend to tear after good use.

 A common perception of plush toys is that they are meant for dogs from the toy group.
 This couldn't be further away from the truth.
-Plush toys are great for endless days of fun.
+Plush toys for dogs are great for endless days of fun.

 As long as they played with under your supervision, plush toys translate to endless days of fun.
 Most older dogs prefer plush toys because they're soft to hold and easy to carry around, while puppies enjoy chewing on them.